2017 Application period – applications now being accepted, deadline midnight, Sunday, February 5th.

 When are applications due?

 At this point, micro-grants are awarded once a year.
-Applications for 2016 grants will accepted between January 4-31, 2016.
+Applications for 2017 grants will accepted from January 7th to February 5th, 2017.
 Applications will then be reviewed by a selection committee.
 The full Slow Food Utah board votes on final grant decisions after considering the committee recommendations.
 If you apply, you will be notified as to whether or not you have been awarded funding as soon as possible, by April 1 at the latest.

 How much funding can I request?